grscheller/scheller-linux-archive/grok/Python/packaging_example/README.md

 As a last resort, use [Pipx](https://pypi.org/project/pipx/) to install Pipenv into your home directory.
-Especially if you are an unempowered, non-admin privileged user with no ability to update the system Python.
+Especially if you are an unempowered user with admin privileges.

 ```
    pip install --user pipx